The 3 Greatest Underdog Stories of All Time

 In 1974 ‘Rumble in the Jungle’ pitched reigning champ Foreman against Ali.
 Foreman, aged 25, was coming into the ring undefeated, with a 40-0 record.
 37 of those were, unbelievably, knockouts.
 Ali, on the other hand, was considerably older at 32, and was the 4-1 underdog.

 Everyone expected Foreman to make mincemeat of him.
-Ali’s three year absence had diminished this “butterfly/bee” effect but Ali still had some tricks left in his boxing bag.
+Ali’s three-year absence had diminished this “butterfly/bee” effect, but the great still had some tricks left in his boxing bag.